Notice about Coronavirus, October 2021

 We are currently running a blended approach to our services.
 You can get in touch with us by phone and email.
 We continue to offer virtual (phone/online) appointments, and with appropriate social distancing and cleaning measures, limited face-to-face appointments in our offices.
-Our drop-in service will begin running again from September the 13th, it will be a part time service, running on Mondays and Thursdays from 10:30pm - 3pm.
+Our drop-in service is running again.
+It is a part time service, run on Mondays and Thursdays from 10:30pm - 3pm.

 On all other days you must have an appointment before coming to our offices.
 We will continue to provide remote support to clients, volunteers and other local agencies.
 If you find that you cannot reach us by phone, please follow up with an email to email@example.com

 During this time, our priority is the safety and wellbeing of our clients and their families, particularly those most at risk, as well as our staff and volunteers.
 Our services team have created some updated information about support available from both Refugee Resource and our partner charity Asylum Welcome here.
 You will also find information in other languages and other helpful links on our Resources page.

 NEW: Notice about the COVID vaccine: Asylum Welcome and Refugee Resource are working together as both organisations are concerned about people who are known as non/un-documented and their access to the COVID-19 vaccination.
 We are working closely with local healthcare providers to ensure the concerns of non/un-documented people are addressed and that they are able to come forward for vaccinations without fear.
 If you know someone in this category or are someone who is concerned about people you know, please contact Lucy at Refugee Resource or Navid at Asylum Welcome

 The Oxfordshire Clinical Commissioning Group (OCCG) have provided a FAQ document about the COVID-19 vaccine, including common concerns such as safety, priority and other practical questions.